AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 All chart types allow configuring markers: both on a whole series and in individual points.
 Available settings include type, size, fill color, and others.

 In the following sample, there are two Line series.
-On one of them you can see how markers look by default (they are visible only on hover and select).
+On one of them you can see how markers look by default (they are visible only when they are hovered over or selected).
 On the other series a few custom settings are added:

 ```
 // enable and configure markers on the first series